CloudM-Migrate/documentation/Engineering-Reference/HostedExchangeSource.md

 ---

-Depending on the choosing Provider, you'll see the following additional options.
+Depending on the choosen Provider the following additional options will be displayed.

 ---